jasminekgohil/Targeting-Coupon-Promotions-Based-on-Customer-Acquisition-and-Behavior/README.md

 This project aimed to refine coupon targeting strategies by analyzing customer response based on acquisition channel and purchase history.
 Researchers designed an experiment targeting two specific customer segments:
 * Segment A: Acquired through Instagram with two or fewer prior purchases.
-* Segment B (proposed later): Acquired through Facebook with two or fewer prior purchases.
+* Segment B: Acquired through Facebook with two or fewer prior purchases.

 **Key Findings:**
 * **Randomization Check:** The experiment ensured fair comparison by confirming no statistical differences in acquisition channel or pre-experiment purchase counts between treatment and control groups.